Monument record TR 36 SW 124 - Romano-British drainage ditches, hearth and two inhumations

 Full Description

-In area 15 there were: Thirty-eight ditches were recorded on the site although the majority did not appear to form any coherent pattern of field system or enclosure.
-Five pits were recorded, likely to be contemporary, dated to the RB period.
-A single hearth, partially truncated on the eastern side by a modern pipe trench was recorded in the area.
-Two inhumations were located close to the edge of the area, partially truncated by a modern pipe trench.
+During the Margate to Weatherlees Hill pipeline project, thirty-eight ditches were recorded in area 15.
+The majority did not appear to form any coherent pattern of field system or enclosure however.
+Five pits were recorded, likely to be contemporary, and dated to the Romano-British period.
+A single hearth, partially truncated on the eastern side by a modern pipe trench, was recorded in the area.
+Two inhumations were located close to the edge of the area, also partially truncated by a modern pipe trench.
 Grave goods, dated to the Romano-British period, accompanied one of the graves.
-On einhumation was locates at the base of a ditch terminus on an east-west alignment.
-The feet of the skeleton were palced on the lope of the terminal and the skull pointing to the west.
-An area of rammed chalk and flint was reocrded at the northern end of the area which was probably to consolidate an area of boggy ground (1)
+One inhumation was located at the base of a ditch terminus on an east-west alignment with the skull pointing to the west.
+An area of rammed chalk and flint was reocrded at the northern end of the area which was probably placed to consolidate an area of boggy ground (1)

 <1> Wessex Archaeology, 2005, Margate to Weatherlees Hill Wastewater Treatment Works Twin Pipeline: Interim Statement (Unpublished document).
 SKE13017.